 Check out The National Garden Scheme for private gardens open around the country.
 There’s an opportunity to visit a whole range of different gardens, from sprawling estates to small urban spaces, & they donate millions each year to health charities.
 More information here.

 Are you going to any of the big R.H.S.
-Flower Shows?
-They’re so good for inspiration & practical ideas.
+Garden Shows?

 Details & photos of Woolbeding here.